shaanpakala/STC_AutoML/README.md

 Authors: Shaan Pakala, Bryce Graw, Dawon Ahn, Tam Dinh, Mehnaz Tabassum Mahin, Vassilis Tsotras, Jia Chen, and Evangelos Papalexakis

+# notebooks' folder is missing since the paper is still under review at IEEE Big Data 2024

 ##### See demo.ipynb for usage of this application.